 Catalog of medicines.
 Interaction with other drugs

-Nucleoside analogue reverse transcriptase inhibitor.
-Possesses selective antiviral action in relation to human immunodeficiency virus types 1 and 2 (HIV-1 And HIV-2), including HIV-1 strains resistant to zidovudine, lamivudine, zalcitabine, didanosine, or nevirapine.
-In vitro studies have shown that the mechanism of action of abacavir is reverse transcriptase inhibition.
-HIV, which leads to the termination of the RNA chain and the cessation of viral replication.
-In vitro, a synergism of action was found in the combination of abacavir with nevirapine and zidovudine.
+Reverse transcriptase inhibitor from the group of nucleoside analogues.
+Has selective antiviral effect in relation to human immunodeficiency virus types 1 and 2 (HIV-1 And HIV-2), including HIV-1 strains resistant to zidovudine, lamivudine, zalcitabine, didanosine or nevirapine.
+In vitro studies have shown that the mechanism of action of abacavir is inhibition of reverse transcriptase HIV, which leads to the termination of the RNA chain and the cessation of viral replication.
+In vitro, a synergistic effect was detected when combining abacavir with nevirapine and zidovudine.
 Abacavir has an additive effect in combination with didanosine, zalcitabine, lamivudine and stavudine.
-Strains have been isolated in vitro HIV-1 resistant to abacavir.
+Strains were isolated in vitro HIV-1 resistant to abacavir.
 The development of resistance is associated with genotypic changes in a specific codon region of reverse transcriptase (codons M184V, K65R, L74V and Y115F).
-HIV resistance to abacavir in vitro and in vivo develops relatively slowly; multiple mutations are needed to increase the IC 50 concentration by 8 times compared to the "wild" strain of the virus, which may be clinically significant.
-In strains resistant to abacavir, sensitivity to lamivudine, zalcitabine and / or didanosine may be reduced, but sensitivity to zidovudine and stavudine remains.
-It is unlikely that cross-resistance will develop between abacavir and protease inhibitors or non-nucleoside reverse transcriptase inhibitors.
+HIV resistance to abacavir in vitro and in vivo develops relatively slowly; multiple mutations are required to increase the IC 50 concentration by 8 times compared to the wild strain of the virus, which may be clinically significant.
+In strains resistant to abacavir, sensitivity to lamivudine, zalcitabine and/or didanosine may be reduced, but sensitivity to zidovudine and stavudine remains.
+The development of cross-resistance between abacavir and protease inhibitors or non-nucleoside reverse transcriptase inhibitors is unlikely.

-IN clinical research demonstrated that treatment with Ziagen in combination with zidovudine and lamivudine was accompanied by a pronounced and sustained decrease in the concentration of the virus and a corresponding increase in the number of CD4+ cells in adults and children.
+IN clinical studies demonstrated that treatment with Ziagen in combination with zidovudine and lamivudine was accompanied by a significant and sustained decrease in viral concentrations and a corresponding increase in the number of CD4+ cells in adults and children.

 In patients who have not previously received antiretroviral drugs, Ziagen in combination with other drugs allows for highly effective initial therapy.

-In patients who have previously received antiretroviral therapy, there are few data available that the addition of Ziagen to nucleoside reverse transcriptase inhibitors leads to an additional decrease in the concentration of the virus and increases the number of CD4+ cells.
-In such cases, the effectiveness of Ziagen depends on the nature and duration of previous therapy, which can lead to the formation of HIV strains with cross-resistance to abacavir.
+According to the limited data available in patients who have previously received antiretroviral therapy, the addition of Ziagen to nucleoside reverse transcriptase inhibitors leads to an additional decrease in viral concentrations and increases the number of CD4+ cells.
+In such cases, the effectiveness of Ziagen depends on the nature and duration of previous therapy, which may lead to the formation of HIV strains that are cross-resistant to abacavir.

-Abacavir crosses the BBB and reduces the level of HIV-1 RNA in cerebrospinal fluid.
-In combination with others antiretroviral drugs Ziagen may slow down the development of resistance and may also play a role in preventing neurological complications associated with HIV infection.
+Abacavir crosses the BBB and reduces HIV-1 RNA levels in cerebrospinal fluid.
+In combination with others antiretroviral drugs Ziagen may slow the development of resistance and may also have some value in preventing neurological complications associated with HIV infection.

 Indications